BigWhyPro/BigWhyPro.github.io/_posts/2024-07-01-always-be-flanking.md

 # Cheat!
 Steal lifehacks that work!

+Right now ... there's a A LOT of [awesome work being done with AI agents](https://github.com/e2b-dev/awesome-ai-agents) ... some of the best stuff includes [open source AI agent projects](https://github.com/e2b-dev/awesome-ai-agents?tab=readme-ov-file#open-source-projects) ... but we should not rule out looking at the [closed-source projects and proprietary companies showcasing their tools](https://github.com/e2b-dev/awesome-ai-agents?tab=readme-ov-file#closed-source-projects-and-companies), *typically in a freemium or available at very affordable subscription prices.*

 NEVER settle; never get complacent ... ***ALWAYS BE FLANKING*** your own mindset.
 Develop ways to force yourself to get better self-awareness.

 Based on your experience with time mgmt and organizational toolchains, experiment with new systems of time mgmt and organization.